Fires in your home or building

 If there is a fire in your home or building, follow the guidance on what you should do for the type of home and building you live in.
 Never try to put out the fire yourself or use a lift.

-If you or a member of your household would need help to get to a safe place, call 0191 525 5000 and select option 4 to let us know.
+If you, or anyone in your household, would need help to reach a safe place during a fire, please call 0191 525 5050 and let us know

-Our Concierge Service will contact you when the fire alarm goes off in your flat.
+If the fire alarm goes off in your flat:

 Fires in your building

-If you consider it to be safe, you can stay in your flat and wait for instructions from the fire and rescue service.
+• If the fire is somewhere else in the building, and you feel safe, you can stay inside your home and wait for instructions from the fire and rescue service

-If you do not consider it to be safe, evacuate your home and building as soon as possible.
+• If you do not feel safe, leave your home and the building as soon as possible

 Evacuating your home and building

-• dial 999, explain what has happened, where you are, and your building’s address
+• dial 999, explain what has happened, where you are, and your building’s full address

-• stay in the safe place until someone lets you know it is fine to go back inside
+• stay in the safe place until you are told it is safe to go back inside

 If the fire is in a communal area that you are in: